RobertJeon/microservice_base/README.md

 2. Change the name of the repository to the name of the new microservice

-## Structure

-The structure of the microservice is as follows:

 ---

 ## 📌 commit, merge 규칙